grahamwhaley/DSPham/README.md

 ## Feature list

-The followin features are in the current code:
+The following features are in the current code:

   - A selection of noise reduction algorithms, including:
-    - Least Means Square
+    - Least Means Square and Leaky Least Means Square
     - Exponential smoothing moving filter
     - Average smoothing moving filter
     - Spectral noise reduction, with a choice of algorithms